xxao/linque/README.md

 ### .skip(count)
 Produces new sequence by bypassing specified number of items in current sequence and returns the remaining items.
-This call partially evaluates current sequence.
+This call does not evaluate current sequence.
 This functionality is also available as a *linque.skip(sequence, n)* utility function.

 ```python